-Weighting filter for sound pressure levels that de-emphasizes low frequencies.
-The A-weighting filter approximates the relative loudness perceived by the human ear.
+Frequency weighting filter for sound pressure levels that de-emphasizes low frequencies.
+The A-weighting filter approximates the response of the human ear at low sound pressure levels (around 40 dBA).
 A-weighted levels are reported in A-weighted decibels (dBA).
+Commonly used for environmental, workplace, and community noise.
+Read more.

 Much like a sponge absorbs water, some materials are good at absorbing vibrational energy.
 Absorptive materials transform sound energy into heat or motion.